Prince25/Solar-System/README.md

 For the sphere instances that have 1 or 2 subdivisions, use flat shading to build them.

->  **Flat Shading:** Flat shading is a more restricted way of connecting vertices into triangles.
-It allows us to produce sharp, clearly defined edges on shapes.
-To do that, flat shading must ensure that the vertices along a sharp edge do not get shared by the triangles on either side of the edge.
+>  **Flat Shading:** In a flat shaded shape, all three corner points of a triangle have identical normal vectors, with all three vectors being exactly perpendicular to the triangle's planar face.
+Flat shading means more than just setting normal vectors, though; it also requires us to use a more restricted way of connecting vertices into triangles.
+We need to produce sharp, clearly defined edges on shapes.
+To do that, the process of flat shading a shape must ensure that the vertices along a sharp edge _do not get shared_ by the triangles on either side of the edge.
 When triangles share references to a vertex, it saves storage space, but it also forces both triangles to use the same data at that point; not just position, but also normal vector, texture coordinate, etc.  When we want an abrupt transition across an edge, though, we'd like the single edge to have different normal vectors depending on which triangle we're approaching the edge from.
 To get the flat shading effect, we cannot make our triangles share references to the same vertex, but instead must have duplicate vertices where sharp edges are.
 The duplicate vertices overlap in position, but with different normal vectors.
 That completes the effect.
 To flat shade an entire shape, all vertices must be unique, and no triangles can share any vertices.
 Exceptions can be made where faces are co-planar but that never happens in our spheres.

 If you don't want to re-invent the sphere algorithm to make a flat-shaded version, you may use the `make_flat_shaded_version()` function built into our `Shapes`.
 To call it on a shape with class name N, wherever N appears simply replace it with the code `( N.prototype.make_flat_shaded_version() )`, including the outer parenthesis.